 Once you have set the domain to use Passenger, create a file named passenger_wsgi.py in the folder above the document root.

 def application(environ, start_response): start_response('200 OK', [('Content-type', 'text/plain')]) return ["Hello, world!"]

-This application will return a text file with the content "Hello, world!" for any request.
+This application returns a text file with the content Hello, world! for any request.